litixsoft/baboon-client/README.md

     $ grunt cover // directory baboon-client

+## Running tests for ci systems
-## Running Baboon-Client unit tests, jshint and code coverage for ci systems
+You can run unit tests, jshint and code coverage for ci systems with:
     $ grunt ci

 ## Generate Documentation